Google Analytics Tips For Your Business

 6. Mobile and desktop salesCompare sales between mobile and desktop platforms.
 Mobile internet access is way more popular than desktop these days.
 More and more people are browsing and buying on the move.
 Compare behaviour and total conversions to determine trends and see where improvements can be made.
 Improve the navigation and ease of use on your mobile website.
 Also find out the speed of your site and improve that to prevent users getting fed up and logging off mid purchase.

 Also consider other things such as custom dashboards, running attribution reports, multi-channel funnel reporting, assisted conversion reports, and reverse engineering your sales.
 Compare new and returning customers to see what you need to focus on.
-Make any changes to create the best marketing plans and website experience for your users.
+Make any changes to create the best digital marketing plans and website experience for your users.